Broken-Gem-Studio/The-Witcher-Ties-of-Destiny/Assets/# - CHARACTER SCRIPTS README.md

 **JaskierScript_v11**: New Child GO setup + animation/audio "library" system.
 **JaskierScript_v12**: Character Speeds Polish (Faster).
 **JaskierScript_v13**: Character Polish + Reworked Some Core Functions (Knockback Fixes).

+**DISCLAIMER**: The latest != always the better.
+It usually is, but read the README to make sure.